stephentyrone/swift-numerics/Sources/ComplexModule/Norms.md

 > (1) Throughout this document, "norm" will refer to a [vector norm](https://en.wikipedia.org/wiki/Norm_(mathematics)).
 > To confuse the matter, there are several similar things also called "norm" in mathematics.
-> The one you are most likely to run into is a [field norm](https://en.wikipedia.org/wiki/Field_norm).
+> The other one you are most likely to run into is a [field norm](https://en.wikipedia.org/wiki/Field_norm).
+> Field norms are less common than vector norms, but the C++ `std::norm` operation implements a field norm.

 Many different norms can be defined on the complex numbers, viewed as a vector space over the reals.
 All of these norms satisfy some basic properties.
 If we use *‖z‖* to represent any norm of *z*, it must satisfy: